Best walking and hiking backpacks to buy in 2023

 What kind of pockets are on the outside of your pack?
 A stretchy or otherwise easy-access large central pocket is essential for wet-weather gear.

-Side pockets are ideal for water bottles, but check the bottles be easily secured in these pockets – or they will they fall out.
+Side pockets are ideal for water bottles, but check the bottles be easily secured in these pockets – or they will they fall out (see our favourite hiking water bottles if you need a new one!).

 Finally, many packs now include zip pockets on the belt, which can be very useful for the bits and pieces you want to have handy on the move – sunglasses, snacks, suntan lotion and so on.
 The bigger these belt pockets the better!